Zalamancer/studio/context/PROJECT_PROGRESS.md

 ## NEXT
 *   **Full AI Integration**:
-    *   Implement `ai-connection-matcher.ts` and `connection-suggestions.ts` into the UI (e.g., suggesting collaborators on posts or in user profiles).
+    *   Implement `connection-suggestions.ts` into the UI (e.g., in user profiles - *clarification needed on exact use case as it's similar to current post suggestions*).
     *   Explore other AI-driven features (e.g., content summarization, trend analysis).
 *   **Enhanced Collaboration Plan Features**:
     *   More sophisticated node types or properties.